arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-8.md

 ```

 along the lines of what you did in the very first chapters.
-Unfortunately, this does not work as expected
+Unfortunately, this does not work as expected.
+It does not even
-The problem is that this does not compile.
+compile.
 The types don't match:

 | Value       | Type                         |
 |-------------|------------------------------|